The Dragon Boat Festival once had many interesting customs. Most are no longer commonly observed, although many are still practiced in rural areas.

 The custom of drinking realgar wine is popular in the Yangtze River Valley.

-The custom of walking to stay healthy is popular in the Guizhou area.
+The custom of Dragon Boat Festival walks to stay healthy is popular in the Guizhou area.